Belgrave Square: Individual properties

-1 Belgrave Square was the official residence of the Ambassadors of Romania from 1936 to 2005.
+1 Belgrave Square was the official residence of the ambassadors of Romania from 1936 to 2005.
 The building has continued to host events for the Embassy since 2006, and is also headquarters of the Romanian Cultural Institute in London.

 2 Belgrave Square was first leased (c.
-1829) to a wealthy brewer, James Goding.
+1829) to James Goding, whose Lion Brewery on the south bank of the River Thames was denoted by the iconic South Bank Lion and Twickenham Stadium Lion.
 Later residents included James Hamilton, 2nd Duke of Abercorn, Edward Balfour and Nathaniel Clayton.
 In the 20th century, the house was purchased by the British soldier and politician Ernest George Pretyman and his wife, Lady Beatrice, daughter of George Bridgeman, 4th Earl of Bradford.
 In 1935, after Pretyman's death, it was sold to Grace, Lady Dance.
 On 12 May 1953, it was reopened by the Duke of Gloucester as the base of the Hispanic and Luso-Brazilian Council, which remained until it moved to 14-15 Belgrave Square in 2013.
-Since 2021, it has become the residence to Lalit Modi the former Chairman of the Indian Premier League.
+Since 2021, it has become the residence to Lalit Modi the former chairman of the Indian Premier League.

 3 Belgrave Square was the London home of the Duke of Kent; in 1935, it was the birthplace of the current Duke, and in the following year that of Princess Alexandra.
+The House previously served as the London Residence of the Barons de Ramsey during the 1880's to 1920's.

 4 Belgrave Square was the home of Admiral of the Fleet Sir Charles Ogle.

 5 Belgrave Square was the home of Sir George Murray, Secretary of State for War and the Colonies, until he died there in 1846; Chips Channon from 1935 to 1958; and later housed the Institute of Directors, followed by the British Plastics Federation.

 10 Belgrave Square was the London home of William Cavendish, 7th Duke of Devonshire.

 11 Belgrave Square serves as the Embassy of Portugal.